bubdm/etlbox.docu/ETLBoxDocu/articles/connectors/syncing_merge.md

 All records where the IdColumns match will be examined based on their value.
 All properties marked with the `CompareColumn` attribute are compared.
 If one property/columns differs, the record will be marked to be updated.
-If they are all equal, the record won't be touched on the database and marked as 'E' (Existing).
+If they are all equal, the record won't be touched on the database and marked as Existing.

-After this comparison is done, it will start to write the changes into the databases (in batches) First, it will delete all records marked as 'D' (Deleted) or 'U' (Updated) from the database.
+After this comparison is done, it will start to write the changes into the databases (in batches) First, it will update records flagged as Update in the destination table..
+This will be performed batch wise in a bulk operation.
+Then it will delete all records which are flagged as Deletion in the destination table.
+This will also be performed in batches.
-Then it will write the updated records 'I' and 'U' back into the destination table.
-(As you can see, updates are done by deleting and inserting the record again).
-Records that doesn't need to be updated are left in the destination table.
+Finally, the new records are written (in batches) into the destination table.
+ Records that doesn't need to be updated are left untouched in the destination.

 In our example after doing the `DBMerge`, our destination table now looks like this: